Frank-Yeh-95/thermoTRPDeltaCpT/README.md

-Paper_Figs.m is a set of functions that were used to generate the graphs found in the research article: [HYPERLINK] dH_0th_order section generates the temperature sensitivity curves with the associated maximal slope (T_{50}) delCp Constant section generates the temperature sensitivity curves and the effect of varying the thermodynamic parameters as described by Clapham and Miller, 2011.
+Paper_Figs.m is a set of functions that were used to generate the graphs found in the research article: [HYPERLINK] dH_0th_order section generates the temperature sensitivity curves with the associated maximal slope (T_{50}) delCp Constant section generates the temperature sensitivity curves and the effect of varying the thermodynamic parameters as described by Clapham and Miller, 2011
-  Explanatory Figures section generates the
+  Explanatory Figures section generates the representative figures for each condition that are described in detail in the paper. \Delta S^o_o = 0.
+  Parameter Space section generates a specific parameter space diagram at T=250K, this shows the different temperature sensitivities described in the Explanatory Figures section.
+The parameters graphed are the intercept and slope parameters of the \Delta C_{p, linear} model delCp Linear Examples in Physiological Relevant Ranges section describes Po change in delS section keeps all the thermodynamic parameters of \Delta C_{p, linear} and T_o constant but changes \Delta S^o_o.
+On a linear P_o scale, the observed P_o(T) behaviors might be different than those observed when \Delta S^o_o = 0.
+  Po change in delS (log) section is the same Po change in delS figure, but on a log(P_o) scale.
+Here, the P_o(T) behavior observed is maintained as in the Explanatory Figures.